magnusgp/dEEpG/README.md

 To reproduce our results, use the seed 42 and the following dataset.

 ## Data
 To run the code and the experiments, the TUH EEG Artifact Corpus v2.0.0 is needed.
-It is freely available at here: https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml
+It is pubicly available at here: https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml

 In order to create the .pkl files for running experiment code, please run the following: